-From SEO to LLMO: How to make AI recommend your products and services
+From SEO to GEO: How to make AI recommend your products and services

 Search traffic is shifting to "Answer Engines" and if LLMs can't understand your value proposition, they won't recommend you.
 Here’s my 3-step process to fix this.